"Raise the Roost" for Chimney Swifts

 Project Status (updated 4/14/17)

 PVAS is in the early stages of the “RAISE THE ROOST” campaign.
 Harpers Ferry Job Corps has agreed to help with the construction of our roost tower this summer.
-Also, Alpha Associates, Inc has agreed to help design our tower structure plans.
+We are currently working to draft new engineering plans for the tower structure.
 Our next step is to confirm the best site for the tower to be constructed.
 We anticipate that the tower will be built somewhere along the perimeter of the bio-retention pond on the north side of Shepherd University campus.
 Site selection will be complete after thorough soil and topographic assessments.
 We are working to procure other materials (brick, cement and rebar) needed for the construction.
 The partnerships and community support surrounding this project confirms what a remarkable community we have in the Eastern Panhandle of West Virginia.

 If you are interested to learn more, get involved and support the “RAISE THE ROOST” project please contact Bridget Tinsley at 304-261-6016 or send an email.Additional Information